Spot the red flags and build your confidence to avoid phishing threats!

 Interactive Prototype

-Built a Storyline 360 prototype to test scenario flow, decision points, and feedback mechanisms before full development.
+Built an Articulate Storyline prototype to test scenario flow, decision points, and feedback mechanisms before full development.

 Full Development

-Refined scenarios based on SME and instructional design feedback, then completed the final course build in Storyline 360.
+Refined scenarios based on SME and instructional design feedback, then completed the final course build in Articulate Storyline.

 While working with my SME, I used Cathy Moore’s Action Mapping process to focus on what employees needed to do to prevent phishing scams, not just what they needed to know.